ranvis/php-ext-cbor/README.md

 If PHP `array` has holes or `string` keys (i.e. the array is not a "list"), it is encoded to CBOR `map`.

-Number of elements in an array must be under 2**32.

 #### Maps

 CBOR `map` is translated to PHP `stdClass` object.